Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/creating_faces_and_edges.rst

 This is a context-sensitive tool which creates geometry by filling in the selection.
-When only 2 vertices are selected it will create an edge, otherwise it will create faces.
+When only two vertices are selected it will create an edge, otherwise it will create faces.

 The typical use case is to select vertices and press :kbd:`F`,